caporizzi/Bulles/README.md

 Here I ask a LLM to give me some testcase.

-It outputs a test case which ressembles a snake, testing if the corner, rank comuncation and gathering works as intended.
+It outputs a test case which ressembles a snake, testing if the corner, rank communication and gathering works as intended.
 It outputs a test case which looks like little boxe.
 Both outputs were as intended.